rust-lang/wg-async/src/vision/how_to_vision/shiny_future.md

 * If this is an alternative to another shiny future, which one, and what motivated you to write an alternative?
     * Cite the PR.
 Be specific, but focus on what you like about your version, not what you dislike about the other.
     * If this is not an alternative, you can skip this one. =)
-* What [applications] benefit the most from this future?
+* What [domains] benefit the most from this future?
-* Are there any [applications] that are hindered by this future?
+* Are there any [domains] that are hindered by this future?

 There are also some optional questions: